Vera Zorina: Career

 At age 12, she was presented to Max Reinhardt, who cast her in A Midsummer Night's Dream (1929) and Tales of Hoffmann (1931).
 A performance at London's Gaiety Theatre won her an invitation to join the Ballet Russe de Monte Carlo in 1933, at which time she adopted the stage name of Vera Zorina.
-The company only wanted Russian names and she was given a list of 20 and chose the last name because she could pronounce it.
+The company wanted only Russian names.
+She was given a list of 20 and chose the last one because she could pronounce it.
 A few years later, she attained a lead role in the London production of On Your Toes (1937) and was seen by American film producer Samuel Goldwyn, who signed her to a seven-year film contract.
 She appeared in seven Hollywood movies between 1938 and 1946.

-When she lost the role of Maria in For Whom the Bell Tolls after only two weeks shooting, her film career came to a halt.
-The Hollywood axe fell on her when co-star Gary Cooper, director Sam Wood, and Ernest Hemingway all preferred Ingrid Bergman.
+Zorina lost the role of Maria in the 1943 film adaptation of For Whom the Bell Tolls to Ingrid Bergman after only two weeks of shooting, due to her appearance not fitting the role.

 One of her major stage roles was in the 1938 Rodgers and Hart musical I Married an Angel.
-As the title character, she played an exquisite angel who descended from heaven to marry a Hungarian banker played by Dennis King, but whose complete lack of human guile presented him with a whole new set of problems.
-(Jeanette MacDonald had that role in the film version.)
+As the title character, she played an angel who descended from heaven to marry a Hungarian banker played by Dennis King, whose complete lack of human guile presented him with a whole new set of problems.
+The role in the 1942 film version was played by Jeanette MacDonald.

-In 1945, she had great success as Ariel in William Shakespeares The Tempest at the Alvin Theatre (now named Neil Simon Theatre) on Broadway.
+In 1945, she had great success as Ariel in William Shakespeares The Tempest at the Alvin Theatre (which became the Neil Simon Theatre) on Broadway.
 Starting in 1948, Zorina appeared in Arthur Honegger's Joan of Arc at the Stake, playing the title role in the first American performance with the New York Philharmonic under Charles Münch.
-She subsequently commanded the role many times, notably in the recorded performance from the Royal Festival Hall in June 1966, with the London Symphony Orchestra under Seiji Ozawa.
+She subsequently commanded the role many times, including the recording at the Royal Festival Hall in June 1966, with the London Symphony Orchestra under Seiji Ozawa.
 In 1968, she directed Cabaret at the Oslo Nye Teater to great acclaim.
 Her farewell performance was in Perséphone with New York City Ballet in 1982.
-In the 1970s, Vera Zorina was appointed director of the Norwegian National Opera and Ballet (Den Norske Opera & Ballet), but withdrew before she officially settled in because of her husband's illness.
+In the 1970s, Vera Zorina was appointed director of the Norwegian National Opera and Ballet (Den Norske Opera & Ballet), but withdrew before she settled in because of her husband's illness.

 She was active with Lincoln Center as an adviser and director and, for several seasons, directed operas at the Santa Fe Opera in New Mexico.
 In 1986, she completed Zorina, her autobiography.